Capstone-Projects-2023-Fall/project-studysync/documentation/docs/testing/integration-testing.md

    - Action: User wants to access flashcards before midterm.
    - Expected Result: The user was able to find and access flashcards relevant to their subject.
 3. **Taking the Quiz**:
-   - Action: Now the user is ready to take the quiz by selecting Quiz mode.
+   - Action: Now the user is ready to take the quiz by selecting Quiz.
    - Expected Result: The user was able to complete the quiz and view the correct answers.
 4. **Collection of Incorrect Questions**:
    - Action: The system collects incorrect questions for later review.
-   - Expected Result: The system collected and stored incorrect questions for future review.
+   - Expected Result: The system collected and stored incorrect questions for review.

 ## USE CASE #2:

 Features to be Tested: User Account Management, Flashcards Creation/Customization.

-- A user is about to take a naturalization test but does not have time to study for it due to work, so they need to practice for the test using Studysync.
+- A user is about to take a naturalization test but does not have time to study for it due to work, so they need to practice for the test using StudySync.
-  - Users open the website and enter their account password to log in.
+  - Users opens the website and logs in with their StudySync accounts.
-  - Since there is nothing on Studysync that they need to learn, they need to enter the questions themselves.
+  - Then since there is nothing on StudySync that he needs to learn, the user needs to add some questions.
-  - They then add the naturalization test questions they have studied and upload them to StudySync.
+  - He then adds the naturalization test questions he has studied and uploads them to StudySync.
-  - After completing the upload of the question bank, they choose the flashcard mode for memory training.
+  - After completing the upload of the flashcard items he chose flashcard mode to study those terms and definitions.
-  - When the flashcard comes out, there are three options: recognize, don't recognize.
+  - When the flashcard comes out there are three options, know, don't know, and not sure.
-  - Finally, the questions they recognize will be skipped in the next exercise, and the questions they don't recognize will show the answer and then continue to appear in the next exercise.
+  - Finally, the rating for those questions will be saved and can be used to generate questions for quiz.

 ### Test Steps:
 - **User Login**
-  - Action: User navigates to Studysync website and logs in using their valid credentials.
+  - Action: User navigates to StudySync website and logs in using their valid credentials.
   - Expected Result: The user is successfully logged in and has access to the website.
 - **Flashcards Creation from User**
-  - Action: The user selects custom flashcard mode by using their custom questions.
+  - Action: The user selects flashcard topic and starts adding terms and definitions.
-  - Expected Result: Flashcards are generated from the user’s custom questions.
+  - Expected Result: Flashcards are generated successfully.
 - **Interacting with Custom Flashcards**
-  - Action: The user gets to choose recognize or not recognize when the flashcard pops up.
+  - Action: The user gets to choose know, don't know and not sure when the flashcard pops up.
-  - Expected Result: Recognized flashcards are skipped in the next exercise.
+  - Expected Result: Data will be saved and user is able to generate question based on their flashcard ratings.

 ## USE CASE #3:

 Features to be Tested: User Account Management, Social Learning, Quiz

 - A user was recommended a learning program by his classmates that said he could have a quiz competition.
-  - He opened the website his classmate gave him and created the account password.
+  - He navigates to StudySync website and sign up for a new StudySync account.
   - Then he went to the friends list and chose to add a friend.
-  - After adding his friends, he received an invitation to a quiz contest sent to him by his classmate.
+  - After adding his friends he is able to receive a shared quiz from one of his friends.
-  - After completing the quiz, the scores and rankings of the inviter as well as all invited people appeared.
+  - The user then has the ability to do the quiz that was shared by his friends.

 ### Test Steps: